genericpnpmonit0r/b19pre-mappings/README.md

 # b19pre-mappings

-Unfinished Enigma mappings for MC Beta 1.9 prereleases
+Unfinished Enigma mappings for Minecraft Beta 1.9 prereleases.

 # Notes

 I will not be making mappings for b1.9pre5 since MCP is available for that version.

+Note that there will be weirdly or stupidly named classes, fields and methods when i was going insane at several points in time.

 # Versions